Breast Pump Lubricant: How It Can Improve Breastmilk Pumping

 - It can be messy and difficult to clean up.

-Aloe vera is a great option for breast pump lubricant because it’s moisturizing, antibacterial, anti-inflammatory and anti-fungal.
-It’s also safe for the baby and won’t cause any allergic reactions.
+Aloe vera is an excellent option for breast pump lubricant because it’s moisturizing, antibacterial, anti-inflammatory, and anti-fungal.
+It’s also safe for the baby and won’t cause allergic reactions.

 - Very affordable

 - Moisturizes and protects sensitive skin